Wealthsimple Trade is quite popular as Canada’s only stock trading platform to offer non-commissioned trades for both stocks and ETFs.

 Wealthsimple Trade Alternatives

-If you would like to trade more than just stocks and ETFs, and want to save on fees, the following brokerage platforms are worth checking out:
+If you would like to trade more than just stocks and ETFs and want to save on fees, the Questrade brokerage platform is worth checking out:

 Questrade allows investors to buy and sell stocks, ETFs, options, foreign exchange, mutual funds, bonds, GICs, precious metals, CFDs, and new issues.

 ETF purchases are free; $4.95 to $9.95 per trade when you sell ETFs (and when you buy and sell stocks).

 You can invest using a variety of registered (TFSA, RRSP, RRIF, LIRA, LIF) and non-registered accounts (personal, corporate, investment club, trust), and snap quotes are free.

 Wealthsimple Trade makes it easier for newbies to begin investing.

 With your free account, you can buy and sell stocks and ETFs without paying commissions.

 Also, the minimum account investment is $1, which means you don’t need a lot of money to get started.